spring-guides/gs-messaging-jms/README.md

 Spring provides a convenient template class called `JmsTemplate`. `JmsTemplate` makes it very simple to send messages to a JMS message queue.
 In the `main` runner method, after starting things up, you create a `MessageCreator` and use it from `jmsTemplate` to send a message.

-> **Note:** Spring's `JmsTemplate` can receive messages directly through it's `receive` method, but it only works synchronously, meaning it will block.
-That's why Spring recommends that you use Spring's `SimpleMessageListenerContainer` with a cache-based connection factory so you can consume messages asynchronously and with maximum connection efficiency.
+> **Note:** Spring's `JmsTemplate` can receive messages directly through its `receive` method, but it only works synchronously, meaning it will block.
+That's why Spring recommends that you use Spring's `SimpleMessageListenerContainer` with a cache-based connection factory, so you can consume messages asynchronously and with maximum connection efficiency.

 Make the application executable